-What is a COA?: 4 key things to look for on a COA
+What is a CBD COA?: 4 key things to look for on a CBD Certificate of Analysis

 If you are in the market for CBD products, you may have already heard the term Certificate of Analysis or COA.
 If you haven't, you should have.
 The COA is your first tool for evaluating a CBD product or manufacturer.
 Just as not all CBD products are created equal, not all COAs are created equal.

 A Certificate of Analysis is a document stating that specified goods have undergone specified testing at a specified lab with specified results.
 While this definition may sound obtuse, all four aspects of this definition are important to consider, before you choose to trust a COA.

 A Certificate of Analysis should clearly show who performed the test.
 This information is typically located in the header and footer of every page of the report and will typically include:

 - The name of the laboratory, contact information, and web address.